What Triggers an Asthma Attack?

 Organic Apple Cider Vinegar and Inflammation

 From my experience with ACV, it does wonders with mucus and the sniffles, and also helps with snoring.
 Does it work on preventing asthma inflammation?
-There are folks who swear by it, but honestly speaking, I don’t know for sure because I don’t suffer with asthma and I stumbled upon ACV well after my son’s asthma symptoms had all but disappeared.
+There are folks who swear by it, but honestly speaking, I don’t know for sure because I don’t suffer from asthma and I stumbled upon ACV well after my son’s asthma symptoms had all but disappeared.

 My Asthma Story